myDevicesIoT/cayenne-docs/docs/FEATURES.md

 **Manual Asset Tracking (LoRa)**

-If your LoRa device will remain stationary, set the **Location** field for the device to “This device doesn’t move”.
+If your LoRa device will remain stationary, set the **Location** field for the device to “*This device doesn’t move*”.
 You can then  manually enter in an address or coordinates for the device using the **Address** field.
 After adding the device, you will see your device shown on the map at that location.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160926143957/LoRa-Settings-Device-doesnt-move1.png" width="600" height="363" alt="LoRa Tracking"><br/><br/></p>

-If you wish to change the address, access the map using the **settings cogwheel** menu to open the *Settings* dialog where you can change the address in the **Address** field.
+If you wish to change the address, access the location settings using the **settings cogwheel** menu to open the *Settings* dialog where you can change the address in the **Address** field.

 <p style="text-align:center"><br/><img src="http://cloudfront-mydevices-wordpress.s3.amazonaws.com/wp-content/uploads/20170201095452/LoRa-manual-tracking-February-2017.png" width="600" height="485" alt="LoRa Tracking"><br/><br/></p>

 ### Map Tracking Features

 Cayenne’s Map Widget makes it easy to view the current or past location data for your devices.
-Whenever you add a Device to Cayenne, a [Device Map Widget](#features-asset-tracking-map-tracking-features-device-map-features) is automatically added for you.
+Whenever you add an appropriate device to Cayenne, a [Device Map Widget](#features-asset-tracking-map-tracking-features-device-map-features) is automatically added for you.
 This Device Map widget allows you to visualize the location data for your single device.
-If you want to view multiple devices at once, check out the [Project Map Widget](#features-asset-tracking-map-tracking-features-project-map-features).
+If you want to view multiple devices at once, check out the [Project Map Widget](#features-asset-tracking-map-tracking-features-project-tracking-map-features).

 **Zooming and scrolling**